 About the German Club

-The Gold Coast German Club or “Deutscher Klub” is celebrating it’s 43rd anniversary this year.
+The Club is proud of its multicultural membership and welcomes all members and guests every weekend.
 The family-style club is located at 3 Jondique Avenue, Merrimac and had very humble beginnings.

 It all began with a bunch of enthusiastic German migrants.
 The club was founded in 1975, monthly dance nights were held in various RSL Clubs around the coast.
 The aim was to build our own club house.
 Funds were raised through special functions and the help of sponsors.